-The governor with responsibility for safeguarding is Mrs F Stenlake and each year she meets with Mr Goffee to review the systems we as a school have in place and to recommend any changes that may be needed.
+The governor with responsibility for safeguarding is Mrs Frances Stenlake and each term she meets with Mr Goffee to review the systems we as a school have in place and to recommend any changes that may be needed.

 Areas of Safeguarding

 Our safeguarding policies cover all areas of school life and include:

 - Staff & Visitors- ensuring they are vetted, informed & trained.

 - Children’s Behaviour- promoting safer & happier behaviours & lifestyles.